matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 previous instances of the app) and explicitly `/unpeek` them to conserve resources.

+## Encrypted rooms

+(this para taken from MSC #2444):

+It is considered a feature that you cannot peek into encrypted rooms, given the act of peeking would leak the identity of the peeker to the joined users in the room (as they'd need to encrypt for the peeker).
+This also feels acceptable given there is little point in encrypting something intended to be world-readable.

 ## Potential issues

 It could be seen as controversial to add another new block to the `/sync`